We’ve been in digital marketing long enough to know that SEO:

 - Isn’t dead, which is contrary to what every clickbait article says.

-- Isn’t something you should take lightly or just “do.”
+- Shouldn’t be something you take lightly or “do.”

-Many small businesses come to this realization too late, after months of wondering why their organic traffic just isn’t growing.
-Maybe you’ve experienced this:
+SEO is foundational to everything digital, shaping how your website performs, how your audience finds you, and how you differentiate yourself from competitors.
+Many small businesses come to this realization too late, after months of wondering why their organic traffic isn’t growing.

 - You’ve written dozens of blog posts based on gut feeling, but website traffic remains stagnant.

-- Google Search Console shows a list of indexing errors you don’t know how to fix.
+- Google Search Console shows a list of indexing errors that you don’t know how to fix.

-- You’ve repeatedly requested indexing on key pages, but they are still not indexed.
+- You’ve repeatedly requested indexing of key pages, but they still aren’t indexed.

-- Despite your efforts, organic traffic feels out of reach.
+- Despite your efforts, organic traffic feels like a mystery.

-The most severe SEO issues arise from poorly configured redirects and duplicate sites.
-Your rankings will suffer when crawlers don’t know which domain or page for SEO attribution.
-Additionally, a broken site is a red flag for search engines, and your website will be penalized for it.
+The most severe SEO issues arise from poorly configured redirects and duplicate websites.
+Your search rankings will suffer when crawlers don’t know which domain or page to attribute SEO to.
+Additionally, when redirects loop, it’s a red flag to search engines and can severely penalize your website.

 The Fix:

-- Enforce Domain Redirects: Use server settings to ensure everything redirects to your main domain.
+- Enforce Proper Domain Redirects: Configure server settings to ensure all traffic is redirected to the correct domain (https://abc@xyz.com), and trace redirects to prevent loops.

-- Update Configuration Files: Ensure consistency across your .htaccess, nginx.conf, or other server files.
+- Update Configuration Files: Ensure consistent rules across your .htaccess, nginx.conf, or other server files to

-- Apply 301 and 404 Redirects: For subdomains and web pages that have moved, set up permanent redirects to their correct URL or 404 redirects for deprecated pages.
+- Apply 301 and 404 Redirects Correctly: For subdomains and web pages that have moved, set up permanent redirects to their correct UR and 404 redirects for deprecated pages.
+Note, don’t abuse 301 redirects if the content doesn’t exist (search engines don’t like that).

-Search engines can penalize websites using the same content across multiple pages or subdomains by diluting SEO attribution.
-While some duplication is normal, such as product listings or blog excerpts, major duplication can flag your domain as spam.
+Search engines penalize websites that repeat content across multiple pages or subdomains by removing the duplicate pages.
+While some duplication is normal, such as product listings or blog excerpts, extensive duplication can flag your domain as spam.

-For example, if your primary site is example.com, but your subdomains (like www.example.com or app.example.com) also host similar content, search engines might index those pages and credit them with SEO juice instead of your main site.
+For example, if your primary site is example.com but your subdomains (such as www.example.com or app.example.com) are flagged with similar content, search engines may incorrectly attribute SEO to the wrong domain.

 The Fix:

-- Force Redirects: Use server-level configurations to direct all subdomain traffic to your root/primary domain.
+- Force Redirects: Use server-level configurations to redirect traffic and SEO attribution to the correct domain.

-- Update Robots.txt: On unwanted subdomains for indexing, use noindex or Disallow: / to tell crawlers to skip them.
+- Update Robots.txt: On unwanted domains, use noindex or Disallow: / to tell crawlers to skip them.

-- Canonical Tags: Implement these on every page to indicate which URL is the master copy/should receive SEO attribution.
+- Canonical Tags: Implement them on every page to indicate which URL is the master copy/should receive SEO attribution.

-Search engines want to serve users with helpful, relevant, and engaging content.
-If your website doesn’t meet those standards, you’ll struggle to rank.
-You’ll likely see “Crawled – currently not indexed” on GSC for valid URLs.
+Search engines want to serve users with helpful, relevant, engaging, and most importantly, unique content.
+You’ll see “Crawled – currently not indexed” on GSC for valid URLs.
 This is a tougher SEO problem; sometimes the best answer is to edit your content or remove the article entirely.

 The Fix:

-- Review On-Page Copy: Revisit your headers, metadata, and body content.
-Make it informative, compelling, and keyword-rich.
-Do not keyword stuff or lean heavily on generative AI spammy content because search engines are good at detecting both.
+- Revise On-Page Copy: Revisit your headers, metadata, and body content.
+Make it informative, compelling, and user-focused.
+Do not keyword-stuff or lean heavily on generative AI spammy content.

-- Check for Repetition: Avoid duplicating content ideas that already exist elsewhere on your site.
+- Check for Repetition: Avoid duplicating content ideas that already exist elsewhere on your site or a competitor’s site.
 Search engines can easily pick up on this.

-One hidden issue is hitting a quota limit with crawlers.
 If your crawl requests spike unexpectedly or drop off despite regular content updates, something might be wrong.
-Note, larger sites are more prone to this issue.
+You can see this in the crawl stats from GSC or an equivalent dashboard.
+Note that larger sites are more prone to this issue, so smaller sites can probably ignore it.

 Fixes: